-Scope: This programme will address water resource planning for the purposes of improved water allocation, better management of water use activities and to ensure secure, sustainable and adequate national water resources.
-It is also focused on the development of tools that will address planning gaps such as the absence of reliable information in un-gauged areas and the persistent record gaps which exist in present data sets.
-The programme will promote a deliberate shift towards the development of water systems plans that will benefit from realtime, historic and stochastic data on a countrywide basis.
-Impacts of climate change on water resources and the planning processes will be accounted for so as to ensure a proactive approach and allowing for national preparedness.
-Integration will also be achieved through aligning this programme to wider national water resource planning needs as expressed in the objectives of Water for Growth and Development as well as account for other factors which include poverty alleviation, economic benefit, empowerment and the importance of meeting the Millennium Development Goals.
+Programme 3: Water resource planning Scope: This programme will address water resource planning for the purposes of im- proved water allocation, better management of water use activities and to ensure secure, sustainable and adequate national water resources.
+It is also focused on the develop- ment of tools that will address planning gaps such as the absence of reliable information in un-gauged areas and the persistent record gaps which exist in present data sets.
+The programme will promote a deliberate shift towards the development of water systems plans that will benefit from real time, historic and stochastic data on a countrywide basis.
+Impacts of climate change on water resources and the planning processes will be accounted for so as to ensure a proactive approach and allowing for national prepared- ness.
+Integration will also be achieved through aligning this programme to wider national water resource planning needs as expressed in the objectives of Water for Growth and Development, as well as account for other factors which include poverty alleviation, eco- nomic benefit, empowerment and the importance of meeting the Millennium Develop- ment Goals.
 Research on the planning of water resources will also address the information gaps in the understanding and subsequent utilisation of seawater in building water resource security.
 Saline water, brackish water, and other water bodies that can be purified and made available for regular water uses will be investigated and included as part of future water resource plans.

-Scope: This programme will improve the understanding of national needs for water resource development, existing water resource infrastructure maintenance and rehabilitation.
+Programme 4: New water Scope: This programme will improve the understanding of national needs for water resource development, existing water resource infrastructure maintenance and rehabilitation.
 The equitable allocation and access challenges and economic growth target of 6% of GDP per year will require thorough understanding and assessments of alternative sources of water.
-Such sources could be built into future projections for new water, virtual water, water transfers be they national or international, desalinisation, etc. The programme will also promote the integration of social, economic, and environmental considerations as key components of sustainable water resource development.
+Such sources could be built into future projections for new water, virtual water and water transfers, be they national or international, from desalinisation, etc. The programme will also promote the integration of social, economic, and environmental considerations as key components of sustainable water resource development.
 Solutions for supporting and complementing the processes and strategies pursued by the Water Infrastructure Agency will be developed.
 The initial development of research under the new theme of Water and Energy will be initiated through this programme.
 In this water and energy research theme, the improvement of power supplies through the utilisation of water in various forms will be addressed.
 Also through this research theme, the investigation of the distribution, transport and transformation of water and energy within the national boundaries will receive attention to improve knowledge on the water and energy cycle.
 The research will aim to take advantage of the natural forces of the water and energy cycle to address water resource management objectives.

-THRUST 2: MANAGEMENT OF NATURAL AND HULMAN-INDUCED IMPACTS ON WATER RESOURCES
+THRUST 2: MANAGEMENT OF NATURAL AND HUMAN-INDUCED IMPACTS ON WATER RESOURCES